joelters/home/index.markdown

 ---
 <img style="float: right;" src="main250.jpg">

-I am a Postdoctoral Scholar at the Technical University Munich and part of the [Munich Econometrics Group](https://munichmetrics.de/).
+I am a Postdoctoral Scholar at the Technical University Munich and affiliated researcher at the [Statistics and Econometrics group](https://www.stat.lmu.de/stat-econ/en/) in the Statistics Department, Ludwig-Maximilians-Universität (LMU) Munich.

 My research interests are: